Consumerism Versus Producerism: A Study in Comparative Law, 117 Yale L.J. 407

 Date of Authorship for this Version

 Whitman, James Q., "Consumerism Versus Producerism: A Study in Comparative Law" (2007).
 Faculty Scholarship Series.
-Paper 644.
+644.